NHSDigital/nhs-notify-web-cms/docs/pages/features/features.md

 ## Send messages to groups of recipients without their contact details

-You only need a person’s NHS number to send them messages.
+You only need a person's NHS number to send them messages.
 Learn how to [tell us who you want to message]({% link pages/using-nhs-notify/tell-us-who-you-want-to-message.md %}).

-Create specific cohorts of recipients by using [Cohorting as a Service (opens in a new tab)](https://digital.nhs.uk/services/cohorting-as-a-service-caas){:target="\_blank"}.
+Create specific cohorts of recipients by using <a href="https://digital.nhs.uk/services/cohorting-as-a-service-caas" target="_blank">Cohorting as a Service (opens in a new tab)</a>.

 ## Write your messages